Krisztiaan/koki2/README.md

 ## Quickstart (uv)

-This repo assumes a supported Python (recommended: 3.12).
+This repo supports Python >=3.10 (recommended: 3.12).
 On this machine the system Python is 3.14, so create a 3.12 venv via `uv`:

 ```bash
 uv python install 3.12